JamesAtIntegratnIO/vimConfig/README.md

     * JSON
     * Markdown
     * Python
-  * Check out the [Language Server](https://github.com/neoclide/coc.nvim/wiki/Language-servers) Page for how to configure additional langage servers
+  * Check the [Language Server](https://github.com/neoclide/coc.nvim/wiki/Language-servers) page for how to configure additional langage servers
 * There's a bunch of others.
 Check out `./vimrc.plugins.symlink` for the full list.

 ## Vim Install Guide